-Allergic reactions to a particular food like corn can vary based on the individual.
-For some people, the reaction may be uncomfortable.
-For others, the reaction may be more severe and possibly life threatening.
+Allergic reactions to a food like corn can vary.
+The reaction may be uncomfortable for some people.
+For others, the reaction may be more severe and even life threatening.

-Symptoms may appear between minutes or hours and can include:
+Symptoms usually appear within minutes or up to 2 hours after consuming corn or corn products, and can include:

 - tingling or itchiness in the mouth